Aqualung (album): Other songs

 "Lick Your Fingers Clean" was recorded for Aqualung, but was not included on the album.
 The song was drastically re-worked as "Two Fingers" for Tull's 1974 album, War Child.
 "Lick Your Fingers Clean" was eventually released in 1988 on the 20 Years of Jethro Tull collection.
 It was then released as a bonus track on the 1996 and 2011 reissues of Aqualung.

 Another song, "Wond'ring Again" was recorded on 21 June 1970 together with the original version of "Wond'ring Aloud" (included as one single seven-minute song on the Steven Wilson remaster of associated recordings 1970–1971, titled "Wond'ring Aloud, Again"), and was considered for release on the album before Anderson decided to drop it from the final track listing.
 "Wond'ring Again" was subsequently released on the compilation album, Living in the Past, in 1972.
 A re-recording of "Wond'ring Aloud" was included on Aqualung.
-Glenn Cornick played bass on the song and says it is his favourite song he recorded with the band.
+Glenn Cornick played bass on the song and says that it is his favourite song he recorded with the band.
 Cornick also played bass on early studio recordings of "My God" and "a couple of other songs", though he did not say which they were.

 Album cover

 The album's original cover art by Burton Silverman features a watercolour portrait of a long-haired, bearded man in shabby clothes.
 The idea for the cover came from a photograph Anderson's wife took of a homeless man on Thames Embankment, and Anderson later felt it would have been better to have used the photograph rather than commission the painting.
 Ian Anderson recalls posing for a photograph for the painting, though Silverman claims it was a self-portrait.

 The artwork was commissioned and purchased by Chrysalis Records head Terry Ellis in 1971.
 Silverman was paid a flat fee of $1,500 for the painting.
 There was no written contract.
 The artist says the art was only licensed for use as an album cover, and not for merchandising; he approached the band seeking remuneration for the additional uses, such as printing it on T-shirts and coffee mugs.

-The original artwork for both the front and back covers are missing.
+The original artwork for both the front and back covers is missing.
 They were apparently stolen from a London hotel room, or perhaps from Chrysalis' office during a robbery.
 The original artwork for the interior gatefold painting was not taken during the robbery and is held by Terry Ellis.